Chart Color Schemes

 Collaroy - Collaroy Plateau has a typical household mix, with a fairly typical median household size

-Family households account for 76.0% of all households, including 38.9% couples with children, 26.6% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 24.0%, with lone person households at 21.1% and group households comprising 2.9%.
-The median household size is 2.7 people, aligning with the Greater Sydney average.
+Family households comprise 76.0% of all households, including 38.9% couples with children, 26.6% couples without children, and 9.5% single parent families.
+Non-family households account for the remaining 24.0%, with lone person households at 21.1% and group households comprising 2.9% of the total.
+The median household size is 2.7 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households